henry-luo/mark/docs/faq.md

 However, due to limited resource, the Mark handling library is currently only implemented in JS.
 But as Mark has a very simple syntax and data model, it should not be hard to port it to other languages.

-## Is Mark Turing complete?

-No. By itself, Mark is just a markup notation, thus not Turing complete.

-However, if some interpretation is applied to the content embodied in the Mark document, then it can be a very powerful Turing complete scripting language.
-[Mark Template](https://github.com/henry-luo/mark-template) is such an example.
-Ant and XSLT are similar examples in XML.

 ## What is Mark's road map?

-Like JSON, Mark's syntax and data model is designed to be stable.
-I don't foresee any changes in the near future.
+Like JSON, Mark 1.0's syntax and data model is designed to be stable.
 Thus the mark.js library shall remain stable as well.

 However, for Mark to be useful, a lot need to be developed on top of the basic Mark syntax and data model.
 And those activities shall happen in separate projects (like Mark Template, Mark Schema), without changing the Mark syntax and data model.